Edinburgh in 4 Days: everything you need to know

 - Where: In the historic center: the coolest places are in The Royal Mile or The Grassmarket.

-- Price and opening hours: It depends on the place.
+- Price and opening hours: Depends on the place.

-- Do I need to make a reservation: In general, no need: the culture of the bars is to simply enter the one that catches your attention.
-However, the most famous ones are usually very crowded and you will not always find a table.
+- Do I need to make a reservation: In general, it is not necessary: the culture of the bars is to simply enter the one that catches your attention.
+However, the most famous ones are usually very crowded and you can't always find a table.

 Day 4: Live the legend: visit Loch Ness

+In Edinburgh there is much to see and do, but for your last day I recommend a trip to Loch Ness, Glencoe and the Highlands.
 If the city of Edinburgh takes you to another era, the surrounding nature is not to be missed.
-For your last day in the area, I recommend a trip to Loch Ness, Glencoe and the Highlands.
 There are several tours that make different stops in the area, I tell you the ones I would not miss.
 The approximate price is 60 euros per person, although it depends on the tour you choose.

 These tours usually last all day and make several stops.
-The visits I like the most in the surroundings are Fort Augustus, on the shores of Loch Ness, the Cairngorms National Park and the historic town of Pitlochry.
+The visits I like the most in the surrounding area are Fort Augustus, on the shores of Loch Ness, the Cairngorms National Park and the historic town of Pitlochry.

 There are several options to go from Edinburgh to Loch Ness.
 Organized tours are good options because they are very comfortable because they have a private vehicle and driver, plus a guide who tells you all the historical anecdotes so you can enjoy the most and do not miss anything.
 Are you in?